-On behalf of the faculty, staff, and administration at the University of Mississippi - DeSoto, welcome to the Ole Miss family.
-At UM-DeSoto, we offer you an environment that understands your needs as a student with work, family, and community involvement.
+On behalf of the faculty, staff, and administration at the University of Mississippi - Grenada, welcome to the Ole Miss family.
+At UM-Grenada we offer you an environment that understands your needs as a student with work, family, and community involvement.
 We are here to help you make the most of your experience.
-So, it is with great excitement that you begin this new adventure while seeking to accomplish your academic goals at UM-DeSoto.
+So, it is with great excitement that you begin this new adventure as you seek to accomplish your academic goals at UM-Grenada.

-As you become more involved as a student here, you will find on this campus a willingness from our faculty and staff to help you be successful in and outside the classroom.
-Typically, our classes are small enough to allow you to get to know the faculty.
+As you become more involved as a student here, you will find on this campus a willingness of our faculty and staff to help you be successful in and outside the classroom.
+Typically, our classes are small enough to allow you to know the faculty.
 We offer student services that provide assistance to you as you seek to complete your course assignments.
-If you are having challenges in life or in your courses, please let one of our staff or faculty members know so that we can help you address these obstacles.
+If you are having challenges in life or in your courses, please let our staff know so that we can help you address these obstacles.
 The sooner you let us know, the more help we can provide.

-Our faculty teach because they love their field of study, and they love to see students learn.
-UM-DeSoto faculty work to help their students meet the academic standards set in each course so that you can become successful in your program.
+During your time at UM-Grenada, we hope the commitment to excellence is shown among the faculty who teach at UM-Grenada.
+They are here to teach because they love their discipline, and they love to see students learn.
+UM-Grenada faculty work to help their students meet the academic standard set in each course so that you can become successful in your field of study.

-We are excited about what the future holds for you and for UM-DeSoto.
-Thank you for choosing to be part of our Ole Miss family!
+We are excited about what the future holds for you and for UM-Grenada.
+Thank you for choosing to be part of our Ole Miss family.